Tommahawk65/1/README.md

 ### Design choices

-I chose a modern minamilistic style to reflect the music of the band and to appeal to a younger audience.
+I chose a modern minimalistic style to reflect the music of the band and to appeal to a younger audience.

 ### Wireframes Full View